sonicben122/Fall2024Honors/README.md

 ## Overview

-This is my cs honors project
+This is my computer science honors project